1414C/sqac/README.md

 * passing: pg, mssql, mysql, hdb, sqlite
 * refactor non-indempotent SQLite Foreign-Key test to use a closure
-* consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables (== dangerous)
+* consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables (dangerous?)
 * add cascade to Drops?

 * Testing / TODO
-* examine the $desc orderby when limit / offset is used in postgres with selection parameter (weirdness)
+* examine the $desc orderby when limit / offset is used in postgres with selection parameter (odd)
 * change from timestamp with TZ to timestamp and ensure timestamps are in UTC before submitting to the db
 * examine view support
 * remove extraneous getSet-type methods